Common signs and symptoms of jellyfish stings include:

 - Stings cover large areas of skin

-- You have any systemic symptoms or a severe reaction
+- You have severe symptoms or a serious allergic reaction

 - Auerbach PS, et al. Field Guide to Wilderness Medicine.
 4th ed.
 Philadelphia, Pa.: Mosby Elsevier, 2013. https://www.clinicalkey.com.
 Accessed March 27, 2014.

 - Cegolon L, et al. Jellyfish stings and their management: A review.
 Marine Drugs.
 2013;11:523.

 - Purcell JE.
 Jellyfish in Chesapeake Bay and nearby waters.
 NOAA Ocean Service Education. http://oceanservice.noaa.gov/education/lessons/stinging_sea_append.html.
 Accessed April 2, 2014

 - Li L, et al. Interventions for the symptoms and signs resulting from jellyfish stings.
 Cochrane Database of Systematic Reviews. http://onlinelibrary.wiley.com/doi/10.1002/14651858.CD009688.pub2/abstract.
 Accessed April 1, 2014.

 - Ward NT, et al. Evidence-based treatment of jellyfish stings in North America and Hawaii.
 Annals of Emergency Medicine.
 2012;60:399.